 - It is one of the cleanest burning fuels since it emits fewer hazardous pollutants than diesel and gasoline.

-- Propane is far less expensive and safer to use than the other two fuels.
+- Propane is far less expensive and safer than the other two fuels.
 Using it in your home is so simple and inexpensive.

 - It is a very flammable material.
 If there are LPG leaks in or around your home, they can be fatal.

 - Converting from the current fuel source to propane might be costly.
-For example, in order to convert a diesel/gasoline vehicle to an LPG vehicle, the LPG tank must be installed in the car trunk.
+For example, the LPG tank must be installed in the car trunk to convert a diesel/gasoline vehicle to an LPG vehicle.

 It takes up a lot of space in your trunk and prevents you from keeping a spare wheel.